-Brown's musical intuition would serve him well, because the metal scene in general (both Christian and secular) was in the midst of a great shift as the decade changed.
+As it turned out, Brown's musical intuition served him well, because the metal scene in general (both Christian and secular) was in the midst of a great shift as the decade changed.
 Grunge Rock was tightening its stranglehold on the mainstream, and thrash metal was falling out of popular favor.
 Even the mighty Metallica had changed gears, toning down their more extreme tendencies and opting for a highly polished, radio-friendly attack on 1991's gazillion-selling "Black Album."
 This wide-spread sonic upheaval made it the perfect time for Deliverance to tweak their sound, and Brown went for it!

 "Stay Of Execution"

 Stay of Execution kicks off with the thunderous title track, a chunky, pile-driving number that has always reminded me of the Armored Saint song "Reign Of Fire" from a year earlier.
 Its edgy, mid-paced groove probably caught many listeners off guard.
 Brown's vocal style also went through some changes; he'd dropped his thrashed-out snarls and occasional high squeals in favor of a deeper, mid-ranged baritone that suited the new material extremely well.
 "Windows of the Soul" and the chugging "Words to the..." displayed Brown's new vocal maturity most admirably.

 The mournful "From Once Was" has a darker Queensryche feel, and the frenzied speed metal of "Self Monger" has one of my favorite lyrics on the album - "What do you win if you gain the world and you lose your own soul?"